Gluten-Free Foods: Are They Good For Everyone?

 Is gluten good for all those who eat it?
-The evidence seems to show that this high-protein ingredient could be harmful for a certain people.
+The evidence seems to show that this high-protein ingredient could be harmful to certain people.

 What is gluten?

-Gluten is a vegetable protein that’ss principally present in wheat and other cereals.
-Those who disapprove of it question the high calorie content of this food.
+Gluten is a vegetable protein that’s principally present in wheat and other cereals.
+Those who disapprove of it question the high-calorie content of this food.

 Some believe that the human body is not yet prepared to digest and adequately adapt to this substance and to wheat in general.

-What is for sure is that this food is not good for some people.
-This is the specific case of those who suffer from celiac disease, a digestive issue which basically consists of intolerance to gluten.
+What’s for sure is that this food isn’t good for some people.
+This is the specific case of those who suffer from celiac disease, a digestive issue which basically consists of a gluten intolerance.

-Fatigue, bone loss, abdominal pain and lactose intolerance.
-These are some of the symptoms experienced by those who have celiac disease.
+Fatigue, bone loss, abdominal pain, and lactose intolerance are some of the symptoms experienced by those who have celiac disease.

-Although they are clear, these signs are very general and we can only be sure of having this disease through medical examinations.
+Although they’re clear, these signs are very general and we can only be sure we have this disease through medical examinations.

 This is the case of foods like: